noahgibbs/rr_octopress/source/index.markdown

 And it’ll run.
 And you can send out links to it.
 And people can use it.

+{% img /images/change_for_better_800.png 800 438 "A mad scientist and assistant - 'Every change is a change for the better!'"
+"What else would 'change' mean, after all?" %}

 # Mad Scientists Get What They Want, Or Else

 You know what you do.
 You know what you want.

-So: try this out for sixty days.
-Or ninety days.
-Or six months.
-If it’s not what you want, email me back and get a refund.
-I’ll ask you why… afterward.
-And you don’t have to tell me.
-First, I’ll refund your money.
+So: try this out for six months.
+If it’s not what you want, email me and get a refund.

 You’ll have my personal email address.
-If you write me, I’ll read it.
+I read every message you send.

 [Excerpt - “Praise for Rebuilding Rails”]